Here’s how to permanently fix Taskhost.exe high CPU usage

 - Then click Clear all when prompted by the next dialog box.

-Though not exactly popular, the reliability monitor feature has been part of the Windows operating system for some time now.
+Though not exactly popular, the reliability monitor feature has been part of the Windows operating system for some time.

-It keeps an eye on the system’s functionality and stability and will report on any critical occurrences that are affecting your PC.
+It keeps an eye on the system’s functionality and stability and will report any critical occurrences affecting your PC.

 Ironically, despite playing a crucial role in system maintenance, it can be the source of troubles on your PC, such as high CPU usage.
 To fix the problem, do the following: